piskvorky/sqlitedict/README.txt

 * Values can be **any picklable objects** (uses `cPickle` with the highest protocol).
 * Support for **multiple tables** (=dicts) living in the same database file.
-* Support for **access from multiple threads** (needed by e.g. Pyro).
+* Support for **access from multiple threads** to the same connection (needed by e.g. Pyro).
   Vanilla sqlite3 gives you `ProgrammingError: SQLite objects created in a thread can only be used in that same thread.`

 Concurrent requests are still serialized internally, so this "multithreaded support" **doesn't** give you any performance benefits.
 It is a work-around for sqlite limitations in Python.